ai-abhishekdey/Langchain/01_models/Text_Embedding_Models/README.md

 ## Text Embedding models

-Text Embedding models transform raw text such as a sentence, paragraph, or tweet—into a fixed-length vector of numbers that captures its semantic meaning.
+Text Embedding models transform raw text such as a sentence, paragraph, or tweet into a fixed-length vector of numbers that captures its semantic meaning.
 These vectors allow machines to compare and search text based on meaning rather than exact words.

 ### How it works